 The purpose of the Community Assistance Grant is to distribute funds to non-profit agencies to address human needs and/or meet the needs of tax-exempt agencies.
 A total of $20,000 may be awarded each year as determined by the Community Council and the Executive Board of Directors.
 Agencies awarded monies may not receive further CAG funding in the following 12 months.

 Part of the Junior League of Lubbock mission states the organization is committed to “improving communities through the effective action and leadership of trained volunteers.”
 Members sign up for three-hour volunteer shifts for charitable causes and organizations.

-Every spring, the Junior League of Lubbock awards the $2,500 Volunteer Service Award Scholarship to a female, college-bound high school senior, or has obtained a GED within the current League year, or is attending a transitional school and will be enrolling in post-secondary education.
+Every spring, the Junior League of Lubbock awards the $2,500 Volunteer Service Award Scholarship to a young woman who is either a high school senior, or has obtained a GED within the current League year, or is attending a transitional school and will be enrolling in post-secondary education.
 She should reside in Lubbock, Lamb, Hale, Floyd, Crosby, Garza, Lynn, Terry, or Hockley County who has demonstrated an exemplary commitment to voluntarism.